Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 <span id="linkf056a0f7_a31f_41c3_b1d9_f270a4fe0378" class="anchor"></span>Table
-'[Common key objects with TAG’s and AC‘s](#linkf056a0f7_a31f_41c3_b1d9_f270a4fe0378)' lists all common Keys defined for the OPTIGA™ with its TAG’s and AC’s.
+'[Common key objects with TAG’s and AC‘s](#linkf056a0f7_a31f_41c3_b1d9_f270a4fe0378)' lists all common Keys defined for the OPTIGA™ Trust M with its TAG’s and AC’s.

 47. > Common key objects with TAG’s and AC‘s